alexandria-org/alexandria-api/doc/building-on-windows.md

 Guide for installing docker on Windows: [https://docs.docker.com/desktop/windows/install/](https://docs.docker.com/desktop/windows/install/)

+Run docker as an administrator.

 Clone this repository using github desktop and locate the files on your computer.

-Open windows PowerShell and navigate to the alexandria-api directory.
+Open windows PowerShell as an administrator and navigate to the alexandria-api directory.

 Continue with this guide: [guide](/README.md)